 Accompanied by an adult, the prospective Young Historian will:

-1. Complete the Hunting for History at the Old Schoolhouse Museum.
+1. Complete Hunting for History at the Old Schoolhouse Museum.

 2. Complete a Mural Tour of Twentynine Palms and visit Veterans Park.

-3. Visit Joshua Tree National Park Oasis Visitor Center and walk the Oasis of Mara Nature Trail.
+3. Visit the Joshua Tree National Park Visitor Center and walk the Oasis of Mara Nature Trail.

 4. On the Old Schoolhouse grounds, walk the Frances Sabol Eco Trail, visit the Old Mining and Hastie Bus Exhibits, and describe the Twentynine Palms Historical Society logo to the docent on staff.

 Once this mission is complete, each inductee will receive a commemorative T-shirt designating their new status as a Young Historian.
-The program currently focuses on students in grades 3 through 6.
-Admission is FREE to the museum.
-Open Wednesday through Sunday, 1 to 4 p.m. (or Friday, Saturday, Sunday during summer months, Goes back to normal hours in Sept).
-Old Schoolhouse Museum, 6760 National Park Drive, Twentynine Palms, CA 92277, (760) 367-2366. www.29palmshistorical.com
+The program currently focuses on students in third through sixth grade.

 SKY’S THE LIMIT OBSERVATORY & NATURE CENTER

-Bring the whole family to one of the free star parties on Saturday nights (except during full moon) at Sky’s The Limit Observatory, located at the top of Utah Trail right next to the north entrance to Joshua Tree National Park in Twentynine Palms.
+Bring the whole family to one of the free star parties on Saturday nights (except during a full moon) at Sky’s the Limit Observatory, located at the top of Utah Trail right next to the North Entrance of Joshua Tree National Park in Twentynine Palms.
 The campus is open every day for people to stop by, walk the nature trail, experience the sculptures and meditation garden, and view the native plant life and orrery (model of the solar system).
 Of course, the real excitement happens on several Saturday nights each month when local and visiting astronomers take you on a tour of the night sky, with various telescopes set up on site, including the 14-inch Celestron Schmidt-Cassegrain telescope in the astronomical dome.
 Bring your own chairs, snacks and water.
-Admission free.
-9697 Utah Trail, Twentynine Palms, CA 92277, Ray (760) 365-7897. www.skysthelimit29.org

 Mojaveland is a family-friendly miniature golf and art center that is open once a month.
 Each of our 13 holes is designed by a different High Desert artist.
-Please check the website or social media for dates.
+Please check their website or social media for dates.
 Mojaveland is a non-profit organization, fiscally sponsored by Arts Connection – the Arts Council of San Bernardino County.
-Admission is free and Mojaveland is located at 5157 Adobe Road in Twentynine Palms, CA. www.Mojaveland.com